Conduct Disorder: Symptoms and Treatment

 Note: Not all of these risk factors can lead to the development of conduct disorder, but they may increase the risk of developing Conduct disorder.

-Management of Conduct Disorder
+Treatment of Conduct Disorder

-Management of conduct disorder may require varied approaches, including therapy, family, and educational support.
+The treatment of conduct disorder may require varied approaches, including therapy, family, and educational support.

 Cognitive-behavioral therapy (CBT)

 CBT (cognitive behavioral therapy) offers help in recognizing and changing negative thinking and behavior patterns.
-CBT can be a helpful therapy to manage conduct disorder.
+CBT can be helpful to manage conduct disorder.
 It can contribute to developing problem-solving skills, improve impulse control, and teach anger management strategies.
 CBT (cognitive behavioral therapy) focuses on developing communication skills, social training, and changing aggressive behavior.

 The Role of Family Therapy